The sea lions basically took over a good amount of docks in a very expensive marina.

 Last Bit of Advice

-There are pamphlets in the area of the sea lions that will explain when they got there.
-They will also explain how you can tell the difference between a sea lion and seal.
+There are pamphlets in the area, on the walls, that will explain when the sea lions got there.
+They'll also explain how you can tell the difference between a sea lion and seal.
 Here's a hint ... look for ears.